In this Grammar ESL lesson, students will review the Future in the Past and language related to changes in plans and career options.

 The student reads a text about a man who decided to change his career and identifies examples of the future in the past.
 After reading the text, the student matches expressions used to describe a change of plans with their meaning (change one’s tune, lose sight of, etc.).

-Video: Breaking the mould
+Video: Breaking the mold

 Grammar review